cosmos/cosmos-sdk/docs/architecture/adr-040-storage-and-smt-state-commitments.md

 This is not compatible with the `RootStore`, which stores all records in a single Merkle tree structure, and won't produce separate proofs for the store- and record-key.
 Ideally, the store-key component of the proof could just be omitted, and updated to use a "no-op" spec, so only the record-key is used.
 However, because the IBC verification code hardcodes the `"ibc"` prefix and applies it to the SDK proof as a separate element of the proof path, this isn't possible without a breaking change.
 Breaking this behavior would severely impact the Cosmos ecosystem which already widely adopts the IBC module.
 Requesting an update of the IBC module across the chains is a time consuming effort and not easily feasible.

 As a workaround, the `RootStore` will have to use two separate SMTs (they could use the same underlying DB): one for IBC state and one for everything else.
 A simple Merkle map that reference these SMTs will act as a Merkle Tree to create a final App hash.
 The Merkle map is not stored in a DBs - it's constructed in the runtime.
+The IBC substore key must be `"ibc"`.

 The workaround can still guarantee atomic syncs: the [proposed DB backends](#evaluated-kv-databases) support atomic transactions and efficient rollbacks, which will be used in the commit phase.